Correctional Officer training

 Formal testing

-The Trainee Correctional Officer (TCO) will be undertaking formal competency-based assessments, conducted at appropriate times throughout the initial 12-week off-job course.
+As part of gaining the nationally accredited Certificate III in Correctional Practice (Adult Custodial) qualification, Trainee Correctional Officers (TCO) will be required to complete various formal competency-based assessments including written and practical assessments.
+These assessments will be conducted at appropriate times throughout the initial 12-week off-job course.

 Supervision after training

-On successful completion of the 12-week off-job course, the Probationary Correctional Officer (PCO) will commence work within their nominated prison.
-During this period, they will work with experienced correctional officers and be provided opportunity to apply and develop their learned skills and knowledge, with additional on-job assessments to be completed by arrangement with a Learning Academy assessor.
+On successful completion of the 12-week off-job course, the TCO will commence work within their assigned prison.
+During this period, they will work with experienced correctional officers and be provided opportunity to apply and develop their learned skills and knowledge, with additional on-job assessments to be completed by arrangement with Workplace Assessors.
+Evidence of competency for Certificate III in Correctional Practice is also gathered during the 12-month probationary period.

-Another two formal performance reviews will be conducted during this period, during which evidence of competency for Certificate III in Correctional Practice shall be gathered.
+Another two formal performance reviews will be conducted during this period.

 Graduation

-Probationary Correctional Officers who successfully complete their training, demonstrate competence and satisfy their performance reviews will be eligible for the Certificate III in Correctional Practice (Adult Custodial).
+Trainee Correctional Officers who successfully complete their training and assessments, demonstrate competence and satisfy their performance reviews will be eligible for the Certificate III in Correctional Practice (Adult Custodial).

 This qualification is issued by the Department’s Registered Training Organisation (RTO), VTEC-SA under the Australian Qualification Framework and is recognised Australia wide.